Frequently Asked Questions

 Like any acoustic instrument, a Voyage Air Guitar can easily be setup to whatever the customers playing style or string preferences as well as to their local climate.
 The truss rod is under a plastic cover plate on the headstock.

 Yes, we want you to leave your guitar unfolded and ready to play.
 That way you can just grab your Voyage Air Guitar and play it.
 Only fold it when you need to travel or store the guitar.

 What keeps your strings from flying everywhere when the instrument is folded?

-All Voyage-Air Guitars feature our patented Capture Nut which secures the strings by having them go through the nut rather than over.
+All Voyage Air Guitars feature our patented Captured Nut which secures the strings by having them go through the nut rather than over.

 Will it fit in the overhead of my plane?

 A Voyage Air Guitar will fit in the overhead of most major airlines (about 95% of all planes).

 My neck has some side to side play.
 Is this normal?

 Yes, the hinge was designed to have some play.
 This is totally normal.

 Does a Voyage Air Guitar need to be kept humidified?
 What do you recommend for a humidifier?